cisco/ChezScheme/IMPLEMENTATION.md

 If the result type is a "&" type, then the function expects an extra first argument on the Scheme side.
-That extra argument is reflected by an extra pointer type at the statr of the argument list, but the "&" type is also left for the result type as an indication about that first argument.
+That extra argument is reflected by an extra pointer type at the start of the argument list, but the "&" type is also left for the result type as an indication about that first argument.
 In other words, the result type is effectively duplicated in the result (matching the C view) and an argument